7 Churn Rate Statistics For eCommerce Stores

 Interpreting Churn Rate Statistics

-Understanding churn metrics helps marketers make data-driven decisions about customer retention strategies.
+Understanding churn metrics helps marketers make data-driven decisions about customer retention.
 The right interpretation can reveal opportunities to improve your eCommerce business performance.

 Industry Benchmarks and Comparisons